 A bramble is a classic cocktail that commonly utilizes muddled blackberries and blackberry liqueur, but your basic, everyday jam can take the place of both in building a refreshing and elegant gin-based cocktail.
 That, as they say, is my jam.
 Get the Jam Bramble recipe.

-9. Spices: Dr. Mitchill’s Cocktail
+Try It: Dr. Mitchill’s Cocktail

 Spices such as nutmeg and cinnamon are commonly used as a cocktail garnish as in this early-edition cocktail, offering the drinker a heady whiff before the glass even hits the lip.
 These can be applied to many cocktails, and you can try any ground spice that appeals to you: clove, star anise, fennel, etc. Get the Dr. Mitchill’s Cocktail recipe.
+(Or, since it is the season, whip up a pumpkin spice drink.)

-10. Extracts: Peppermint Mocha Martini
+Try It: Peppermint Mocha Martini

 Common baking extracts are just intense infusions of flavor into a high-proof spirit, kind of like single-note bitters.
 If you have vodka and vanilla extract, then you have vanilla vodka.
 If you have bourbon and almond extract, now you have almond bourbon.
 (If such a thing doesn’t exist, it really should.)
 If you have vodka and peppermint extract, now you have a (socially-distant) party.
 Never mind the holiday vibe.
 Season is meaningless in quarantine.
 Get the Peppermint Mocha Martini recipe.